 For golfers that struggle with a slice, a draw-biased driver helps minimize side spin to help keep the ball on the fairway.
 These drivers place a weight near the heel to help square the face as it reaches the ball to reduce side spin and tighten shot dispersion.

-A beginner should also seek a higher loft on their driver to help them get the ball into the air.
+A beginner golfer should also seek a higher loft on their driver to help them get the ball into the air.
 Since most beginners haven’t maximized swing speed, their distance suffers because they cannot maximize the length of the carry.

 For most beginners, finding a loft around 12 degrees will help reduce the growing pains associated with learning how to strike the golf ball consistently.